mjiderhamn/worx-landroid-nodejs/README.md

   (First install [Git](http://git-scm.com/) if not already installed)
 5. In the cloned directory, run `npm install` to download dependencies
 6. Edit the cloned [`config.js`](config.js).
 Should be self explanatory.
-7. Start the application by running `node app.js`
+7. Start the application by running `run.bat` (If you are not on Windows, you know what to do...)

 ## Response